agrifooddatacanada/OCA_package_standard/README.md

  - At least one fully worked example MUST be provided.
  - The worked example MUST be a fully canonicalized, JSON serialized oca_package with SAIDs calculated.
  - The fully worked example MUST include at least a minimal set of capture_base and any other overlays that the documented overlay depends on.
- - The example MUST exclude any transformations made for readability that would interfere with the reproducible calculation of the SAID.
+ - The example MUST NOT be transformed for readability or altered in any way that would interfere with the reproducible calculation of the SAID directly from the test case example.

 ## Normative references
 - [OCA specification v1.0.1](http://oca.colossi.network/specification/)